funsocietyirc/MrNodeBot/README.md

 -   **channelVoice** - the Command can be run by the owner, the the ops, and the voices in the channel it is originated from
 -   **channelVoiceIdentified** - the Command can be run by identified voices, ops in the channel originated from, or owner and admins

+## Magic Functions
+If a script exports the following functions, they will be run at the respective run level
+- **onLoad** Runs on initial load, and reload
+- **unUnload** Runs during reload prior to the destruction of the require / loadedScripts cache

 ## Knex Migrations
 This project is powered by knexjs and takes advantage of its migration system.
 In order to use migrations ```npm install -g knex``` and use the **knex** command, e.g. ```knex migrate:make add_users_table ```.
 More instructions can be found [here](http://knexjs.org/#Installation-migrations).
 The bot will check for and install new migrations on startup.